mohammadAminSH1524/mobino_online_shop/README.md

 Mobino is a mobile online store developed with react
 I have tried my best to show the best work I can
-In this project, redux is used for state management ,react router dom is used for server side routing witch It enables the creation of single-page web or mobile apps that allow navigating without refreshing the page.
-It also allows us to use browser history features while preserving the right application view. i have used formik library to simplify the procces of making forms and , i have used react-icons library to use icons witch it delivers the icons to your app as components so they're easier to work with, and it lets you style them so they're consistent with the overall style of your app.
+In this project, `redux` is used for state management ,`react router dom` is used for server side routing witch It enables the creation of single-page web or mobile apps that allow navigating without refreshing the page.
+It also allows us to use browser history features while preserving the right application view. i have used `formik` library to simplify the procces of making forms and , i have used `react-icons` library to use icons witch it delivers the icons to your app as components so they're easier to work with, and it lets you style them so they're consistent with the overall style of your app.